ocharles/weeder/README.md

 ## Calling Weeder

-To call Weeder, you first need to provide a configuration file.
+To call Weeder, you first need to provide a configuration file, `weeder.dhall`.
 Weeder uses [Dhall](https://dhall-lang.org) as its configuration format, and configuration files have the type: